AlexChesters/core-infrastructure/README.md

 # core-infrastructure
-core infrastructure for my personal AWS account
+Resources for my personal AWS account that are shared between multiple different projects

 # What's in here?
 This project is made up of several CloudFormation stacks.